mskcc-omics-workflows/nextflow-training/README.md

 This script also shows off the power of Channel Operators.

 This proves to be powerful example of the uses of nextflow.
-And from here we have enought to write a bioninformatics pipeline.
+And from here we have enought to write a bioinformatics pipeline.
 However, there are still a few weaknesses.

 For one, advanced.config is getting quite bloated.
 It is true we can specify multiple configs.
 However, it is not exactly clear what would be the best way to do this.
 In a similar note, it is also not clear how to best organize our modules and workflows.
 Or how testing should be handled in a formalized way?